alphabill-org/alphabill/docs/transactions.md

    of the bill + *TransactionOrder*.*Payload*.*ClientMetadata*.*MaxTransactionFee*.
-2. *TargetSystemIdentifier* (byte string) is the system identifier of the target partition where the amount can be spent on fees.
+2. *TargetSystemIdentifier* (byte string) is the system identifier of the target partition where the *Amount* can be spent on fees.
 3. *TargetRecordID* (byte string) is the target fee credit record identifier (*FeeCreditRecordID* of the corresponding [Add Fee Credit](#add-fee-credit) transaction).
-Hash of the private key making the transaction is used.
+Hash of the private key signing this transaction is used.
-4. *EarliestAdditionTime* (unsigned integer) is the earliest round when the corresponding [Add Fee Credit](#add-fee-credit) transaction can be executed in the target system (usually current round number).
+4. *EarliestAdditionTime* (unsigned integer) is the earliest round when the corresponding [Add Fee Credit](#add-fee-credit) transaction can be executed in the target partition (usually current round number).
-5. *LatestAdditionTime* (unsigned integer) is the latest round when the corresponding [Add Fee Credit](#add-fee-credit) transaction can be executed in the target system (usually current round number + some timeout).
+5. *LatestAdditionTime* (unsigned integer) is the latest round when the corresponding [Add Fee Credit](#add-fee-credit) transaction can be executed in the target partition (usually current round number + some timeout).
 6. *Nonce* (byte string) is the hash of the last [Add Fee Credit](#add-fee-credit) transaction executed for the